syyePhenomenol/ImSynth/README.md

 # ImSynth
 An open source wavetable synthesizer using ImGui and PortAudio.
+Very much a work in progress.

 This code borrows from the following: